seia-soto/clubhouse-api/README.md

 ## Voice support

+> **Update 2021/02/21**
+>
+> Voice-related support will not present after today because it is PART OF AGORA, not CLUBHOUSE.

 Actually, the capacity of voice support is already present in my repository since `src/api/joinChannel.js` method implemented.
 However, there is not enough information to keep users safe from unexpected bans, and I couldn't say `You can use this to do Clubhouse!`.
 Other unofficial repositories are already doing voice stuff with Agora SDK built for their language, but I couldn't say that is safe to use.